Advice and information for those caring for a disabled family/whānau member

 Most activities will happen in groups or each person may be allocated a small amount of 1:1 time.
 Find out how much 1:1 time the person will have and what their staff ratio is (ie, 1:1 is direct person to person support; 1:7 is one staff person to 7 people).

-There are some organisations that provide a 1:1 service and you may want to find out who they are.
+There are some organisations that provide a 1:1 or individualised service and you may want to find out who they are.

 What happens if there are no vocational services in your area?